mendix/docs/content/howto/mobile/getting-started-with-native-mobile.md

 {{% alert type="info" %}}

-The iOS version of the Make It Native app will be released soon to the public App Store
+The iOS version of the Make It Native app will be released soon to the public Apple App Store

 {{% /alert %}}